For digestive disorders

 Description: Organic Ginger

-Ginger rhizome (Zingiber officinale Roscoe) has been used for thousands of years in Ayurvedic medicine to treat rheumatic pains, colds and digestive problems.
+Ginger rhizome (Zingiber officinale Roscoe) has been used for thousands of years in Ayurveda to alleviate rheumatic pains, colds and digestive problems.

-It is now considered an effective treatment for digestive disorders such as dyspepsia (a disorder that causes epigastric pain): ginger rhizome increases gastric emptying, prevents swelling and prevents nausea.
+It is now considered an effective solution for digestive disorders such as dyspepsia (a disorder that causes epigastric pain): ginger rhizome increases gastric emptying, relieves swelling and nausea.

-Due to its phenolic compounds, ginger has antiemetic properties (anti vomiting) and prevents kinetosis, or motion sickness.
+Due to its phenolic compounds, ginger has antiemetic properties (anti vomiting) and relieves kinetosis, or motion sickness.

 Our extract of organic ginger rhizome is standardised to contain 1.5% gingerols and shogaols, ginger’s active principles, guaranteeing greater effectiveness.